 What's NoT Included

 Want to Help?

 Can't go but still want to be involved?
-We need your help to make this trip possible!
-We are accepting monetary contributions as well of gifts of equipment and other supplies to bring with us to Belize for the softball leagues and other organizations that we will be working with while in country.
+We need your help to make this trip possible again this year!
+In the past you went above and beyond and we could not be more grateful!
+Once again, we are accepting monetary contributions as well of donations of equipment and other supplies to bring with us support the participating teams of the Western Area Football Association and other organizations that we will be working with while in country.

 We are also accepting monetary contributions to minimize participants' costs so that all players have the opportunity to participate in the service trip and to ensure that cost is not a barrier--as it often is for these types of service trips.

-The following softball items are needed (new and gently used):
+The following softball and baseball items are needed (new and gently used):